It is a form of neuropathic pain that results from damage or dysfunction of one or more nerves of the peripheral or central nervous system.

 Whether somatic treatment is indicated or not is based on the diagnosis of pain.
-Based on the findings of the pain questionnaires, additional diagnoses and / or multidisciplinary treatment comprising several non-somatic treatments may be necessary.
+Based on the findings of the pain questionnaires, additional diagnoses and multidisciplinary treatment comprising several non-somatic therapies may be necessary.

-Doctors and nurses are trying to reduce the intensity of pain and control any underlying causes, if known.
-They assess patients, establish treatment plans, counsel and educate patients about their condition, prescribe and review medications, and perform injections and / or acupuncture for pain relief.
+If known, doctors and nurses try to reduce the intensity of pain and control any underlying causes.
+They assess patients, establish treatment plans, counsel and educate patients about their condition, prescribe and review medications, and perform injections and acupuncture for pain relief.

 Psychologists address mood, coping, and behavior changes related to pain.
-Most patients with ongoing pain are frustrated and depressed by pain, suffering with reduced mobility, and not being able to carry on with their profession or life in general.
+Most patients with ongoing pain are frustrated and depressed by pain, suffering from reduced mobility and not being able to carry on with their profession or life in general.

-The amount of depression is much greater for most patients.
+The amount of depression is much more significant for most patients.
 And in turn, depression and anger make pain feel worse and lower the pain threshold even more.

 Behavior “learned” while in pain, such as avoidance, resignation, and passivity, results in an increasing inability to handle life with pain and increased dependence on others and the healthcare system.

-Psychologists can successfully interrupt these interaction cycles and are essential in most cases to achieve acceptable long-term treatment results.
+Psychologists can successfully interrupt these interaction cycles, which are essential in most cases to achieve acceptable long-term treatment results.

 Home remedies and exercises for intercostal neuralgia

 Home remedies can be beneficial in treating intercostal neuralgia.
-For example, you can apply local hot water compresses to the area as a means of improving blood circulation.
+For example, you can apply local hot water compresses to the area to improve blood circulation.
 Improved blood circulation can help improve symptoms.

-Physical therapy and massage are other means of increasing circulation, which in turn relieves pain.
-Keep in mind that this type of therapy must be performed by a trained professional so as not to cause further harm.
+Physical therapy and massage are other means of increasing circulation and relieving pain.
+Keep in mind that a trained professional must perform this type of therapy not to cause further harm.

-Acupuncture and acupressure have been recommended by some experts as they have been shown to offer improvements.
+Some experts have recommended acupuncture and acupressure as they have been shown to offer improvements.
 Aromatherapy, particularly with clove oil, can help relieve burning symptoms and pain.

-Exercise is another great way to treat intercostal neuralgia at home.
-To start, you may want to practice stretching, such as raising your arms above your head or to the side to open your chest.
+Exercise is another excellent way to treat intercostal neuralgia at home.
+You may want to practice stretching, such as raising your arms above your head or to the side to open your chest.

-Postural training is also important.
-This means practicing standing with your shoulders back and your pelvis tucked slightly below.
+Postural training is also essential.
+This means practicing standing with your shoulders back, and your pelvis tucked slightly below.

-That said, it’s important to see a doctor when you start to suffer from intercostal neuralgia, as you don’t want to risk serious complications.
+That said, it’s essential to see a doctor when you start to suffer from intercostal neuralgia, as you don’t want to risk serious complications.